Free-fire zone

-A specific designated area into which any weapon system may fire without additional coordination with the establishing headquarters.
+A free-fire zone is an area in which any person present is deemed an enemy combatant who can be targeted by opposing military forces.
+The concept of a free-fire zone does not exist in international law, and failing to distinguish between combatants and civilians is a war crime.

 World War II

-General Chuck Yeager in his autobiography describes his (and his associates') disapproval of shoot-anything-that-moves low level strafing missions during World War II (although they were not necessarily called "freedom zone to fire" missions).
+General Chuck Yeager in his autobiography describes his (and his associates') disapproval of shoot-anything-that-moves low level strafing missions during World War II (although they were not necessarily called "free-fire zone" missions).
 He described his feeling that, had the U.S. lost the war, it might have been considered a criminal activity.

 Vietnam War

-Returning veterans, affected civilians and others have said that U.S. Military Assistance Command, Vietnam (MACV), based on the assumption that all friendly forces had been cleared from the area, established a policy designating "freedom zones to fire" as areas in which:
+Returning veterans, affected civilians and others have said that U.S. Military Assistance Command, Vietnam (MACV), based on the assumption that all friendly forces had been cleared from the area, established a policy designating "free-fire zones" as areas in which: